Newmarket railway station, Brisbane

-Newmarket railway station is located on the Ferny Grove line in Queensland, Australia.
-It serves the Brisbane suburb of Newmarket.
+Newmarket is a railway station operated by Queensland Rail on the Ferny Grove line.
+It opened in 1899 and serves the Brisbane suburb of Newmarket.
+It is a ground level station, featuring one island platform with two faces.

 History

-With the opening of The Enoggera Line in 1899.
-The stock saleyards which were moved to Newmarket from Normanby ca.1880.
+With the opening of the Enoggera Line in 1899, the stock saleyards which were moved to Newmarket from Normanby circa 1880.

 The station was originally used as a rail yard mainly used for transporting cattle from the sales yard between Wilston Road and Enoggera Road.
 The remains of the rail yard where the stock used to be loaded can be seen from platform 1 today.